 In addition, the terms "mineral resource", "measured mineral resource", "indicated mineral resource" and "inferred mineral resource" are defined under the 2014 CIM definition standards, and are required to be disclosed by NI 43-101.
 However, these terms are not defined under Industry Guide 7 and are not permitted to be used in reports and registration statements of United States companies filed with the SEC.
 Investors are cautioned not to assume that any part or all of the mineral deposits in these categories will ever be converted into mineral reserves.
 "Inferred mineral resources" have a great amount of uncertainty as to their existence, and great uncertainty as to their economic and legal feasibility.
-It cannot be assumed that all or any part of an inferred mineral resources may not form the basis of feasibility or pre-feasibility studies, except in rare cases.
+It cannot be assumed that all or any part of an inferred mineral resource will ever be upgraded to a higher category.
+Under Canadian rules, estimates of inferred mineral resources may not form the basis of feasibility or pre-feasibility studies, except in rare cases.
 Investors are cautioned not to assume that all or any part of an inferred mineral resource exists or is economically or legally mineable.
 Disclosure of "contained ounces" in a mineral resource is permitted disclosure under Canadian regulations.
 In contrast, the SEC only permits U.S. companies to report mineralization that does not constitute "mineral reserves" by SEC standards as in place tonnage and grade without reference to unit measures.